Mexico City Metro

-The Mexico City Metro (Metro de la Ciudad de México) is a rapid transit system that serves the metropolitan area of Mexico City, including some municipalities in the State of Mexico.
-Operated by the Sistema de Transporte Colectivo (STC), it is the second largest metro system in North America after the New York City Subway.
+The Mexico City Metro (Metro de la Ciudad de México) is a rapid transit system serving Greater Mexico City, including parts of the State of Mexico.
+Operated by the Sistema de Transporte Colectivo (STC), it is the second-largest rapid transit system in North America after the New York City Subway and forms part of the Mexico City Integrated Mobility System.

-The inaugural STC Metro line was 12.7 km long, serving 16 stations, and opened to the public on 4 September 1969.
-The system has expanded since then in a series of fits and starts.
-As of 2015, the system has 12 lines, serving 195 stations, and 226.49 km of route.
-Ten of the lines are rubber-tired.
-Instead of traditional steel wheels, they use pneumatic traction, which is quieter and rides smoother in Mexico City's unstable soils.
-The system survived the 1985 Mexico City earthquake.
+The first line opened on 4 September 1969 with 12.7 km of route and 16 stations.
+The system was last extended in 2015 and now comprises 12 lines, 195 stations, and just over 200 km of route.
+Ten lines use rubber-tired trains, a technology adopted in part because of Mexico City's unstable soils.
+The system remained largely operational following the 1985 Mexico City earthquake.